Resume Builder

 How many pages should my resume be?

 One page is common for students, newcomers, and early-career applicants.
-Two pages can work when you have enough relevant experience to justify it.
+Two pages can work once you have enough relevant Canadian or transferable experience to justify it.

 See also